SeabookChen/seabookchen.net/_posts/2014-04-25-relationships-between-different-versions-of-selenium.md

 Being an open-source headless WebKit browser, [PhantomJS][PhantomJS] needs a JavaScript implementation of the [WebDriver Wire Protocol][JsonWireProtocol] in order to work with Selenium WebDriver, therefore [GhostDriver][GhostDriver] kicks in{% footnote 2 %}.
-Inside Selenium WebDriver project, GhostDriver is used for automating PhantomJS browser, which is similar to the relationship between ChromeDriver and Chrome browser in a sense.
+GhostDriver is used for automating PhantomJS browser, which is similar to the relationship between ChromeDriver and Chrome browser in a sense.
+However, there is a little bit difference that PhantomJS has GhostDriver integrated inside since 1.8{% footnote 3 %}, so that no separate GhostDriver binary will be required for running Selenium WebDriver projects.

 ### Selenium WebDriver / WebDriverJS
 {: #selenium-webdriver-webdriverjs}